lfsanche/econ_letters/data/vars_description.md

 - **isolated**: Indicator for whether the article is isolated in the dataset.
 - **cluster**: Identifier for clusters of articles.
 - **length_cluster**: Length or size of the cluster.

-Let me know if you need further clarification or adjustments!